 One third of infertility cases are due to factors related to the male e.g. sperm quality or quantity, one third of cases are due to a mixture of male and female factors or are unexplained.

-So using fertility tests, are just as important for males as it is for females.
+So male fertility testing is just as important as fertility testing in females.

 This article will discuss male fertility testing.
-It is the final article, part 3, of the 3-part-series on Fertility testing.
+It is the final article of the 3-part-series on fertility testing.
 This article will answer these questions:

 What are male fertility tests?